 As part of our extensive eco-interface, we offer cultural visits to local villages.

 Our visitors are invited to enter a typical ethnic home, watch a dance display, or beading and handicrafts being done.
-You will have the opportunity to see how the farmers manage diverse crops such as dry land beans, Aloe Vera plants and pastoral activity, such as cattle and goat maintenance.
+You will have the opportunity to see how the farmers manage diverse crops such as dry land beans, and Aloe Vera plants, and pastoral activity, such as cattle and goat maintenance.
 Often they will also be invited to purchase locally-made items- much more authentic than those available in the usual gift shops.

 If you are ready to go further you can be driven to Wundanyi, about an hour and a half from Lions Bluff, to explore the skull caves.
 The caves are collapsing but the skulls remain; the youngest dates back to the 1920s.
-Nearby one can visit the small waterfalls and enjoy the beautiful landscape dubbed ' little Switzerland' because of its stunning hilly terrain and breathtaking views.
+Nearby one can visit the small waterfalls and enjoy the beautiful landscape dubbed 'Little Switzerland' because of its stunning hilly terrain and breathtaking views.

-Drive an extra half hour to reach Ngang'ao forest, an untouched rain forest where one can be guided through thick, dripping vegetation in the hope of seeing rare birds and butterflies which only exist here.
+Drive an extra half hour to reach Ngang'ao forest, an untouched rainforest where one can be guided through thick, dripping vegetation in the hope of seeing rare birds and butterflies which only exist here.